vladjoh/ExternalAIHardeningBaseline/README.md

 <img width="961" height="725" alt="image" src="https://github.com/user-attachments/assets/ff2e8d6c-fc16-470c-a6f0-ba99ba99d2e6" />

-## Blocking All Non-Microsoft Websites
+## Blocking All Non-Microsoft AI Sites

 Once Defender for Endpoint and Cloud App integration is setup and you have device group in Defender go to Cloud Apps-> Cloud Apps Catalog --> Select All Gen AI and other AI apps , exclude non MS apps by tagging NON MS apps as Microsoft and than create a filter like on last picture